Baynes83/Scalify/README.md

 1. Make sure Tuist is installed.
 If not run `bash <(curl -Ls https://install.tuist.io)`.
 2. Run `tuist generate`.
 This will generate the needed `xcodeproj` and `xcworkspace` files.
-3. Run `tuist focus App` to open the project in Xcode.
+3. Run `tuist focus MainApp` to open the project in Xcode.